Azure-Samples/Microchip-SAM-IoT-Wx/SAM_IoT_Central.md

     <img src=".//media/image83.png" style="width:5.in;height:2.18982in" alt="A screenshot of a cell phone Description automatically generated" />

 13. If not already active, launch a terminal emulator window and connect to the COM port corresponding to the SAM-IoT board at `9600` baud (**disable** local echo for the terminal settings for best results).
 Hit `[RETURN]` to bring up the Command Line Interface prompt (which is simply the `>` character).
-Type `help` and then hit `[RETURN]` to get the list of available commands for the Command Line Interface (CLI).
+Type `help` and then hit `[RETURN]` to get the list of available commands for the CLI.
 The Command Line Interface allows you to send simple ASCII-string commands to set or get the user-configurable operating parameters of the application while it is running

     <img src=".//media/image44.png" style="width:5.in;height:3.18982in" alt="A screenshot of a cell phone Description automatically generated" />